erkaobao/math/_activities/gt2024spring.md

 - Nick Meyer
   - In the past 35+ years, many mathematicians have used a variety of cut-and-paste techniques, such as Fintushel-Stern knot surgery, log transforms (aka "torus surgery"), and fiber sums to build a zoo of examples of exotic, simply connected 4-manifolds.
     In this talk, I show how to construct (and obstruct) non-simply connected (potential) exotica by doing log transforms along $S^1\times K$ in $S^1 \times Y$, where $Y$ is a closed, connected, oriented 3-manifold and $K$ is a fibered knot in $Y$.
 In particular, I show that for any diffeomorphism $f$ of the 3-torus, the manifold $X_{K, f}$ obtained by doing an f-log transform along $S^1 \times K$ in $S^1\times Y$ is a 3-manifold bundle over the circle.
 Time permitting, I will also show how to generalize this statement for various other families of gluings.

+- Caglar Uyanik
+  - Cannon and Thurston showed that a hyperbolic 3-manifold that fibers over the circle gives rise to a sphere filling curve.
+The universal cover of the fiber surface is quasi-isometric to the hyperbolic plane, whose boundary is a circle, and the universal cover of the 3-manifold is 3-dimensional hyperbolic space, whose boundary is the 2-sphere.
+Cannon and Thurston showed that the inclusion map between the universal covers extends to a continuous map between their boundaries, whose image is dense.
+In particular, any measure on the circle pushes forward to a measure on the 2-sphere using this map.
+We compare several natural measures coming from this construction.
+This is joint work with Gadre, Haettel, Maher and Pfaff.